 If you receive notice from the SSA saying you’ve meet the medical criteria but the non-medical part of your eligibility still needs to be determined, then you’ll have to wait before knowing more about your potential benefits.
 The bad news is that you must be patient.
 The good news is that the non-medical review typically takes much less time than does the medical review of any SSD application.

 Medical Criteria Needed to Qualify

 You will also need to meet the medical requirements to qualify for disability benefits.
 Both SSI and SSDI have the same medical criteria.
-You must show you medically qualify by meeting a Blue Book listing.
+You must show you medically disabled to qualify for disability benefits.
+To be "medically disabled" means that you are unable to do any substantial gainful activity due to your condition.
+To prove this, you will need to meet a Blue Book listing.
 The Blue Book is a compilation of all medical conditions that may qualify for benefits.

 The Blue Book is divided into different sections, each with different listings that qualify for disability benefits.
 You will need to show that your conditions meets the SSA definition of disabling for your condition.
 It explains how each condition may qualify for benefits.
 You can find what you will need to show that you meet the listing.
 This includes test results, medical documentation.
 You can do this with: